Code

 The AE index (Auroral Electrojet index) and Dst index (Disturbance Storm-Time index) are geomagnetic indices used to measure different aspects of Earth’s magnetic activity.
 The AE index quantifies the intensity of auroral electrojets, currents flowing in the auroral regions, and is derived from horizontal magnetic field variations measured by magnetometers distributed around the auroral zone.
 It provides insight into substorm activity and is calculated using the difference between maximum and minimum horizontal components recorded at these stations.
 The Dst index, on the other hand, measures the intensity of the ring current, a system of charged particles trapped in Earth’s magnetosphere.
 It is derived from the average horizontal magnetic field variations observed by low-latitude magnetometers.
 The Dst index is commonly used to assess geomagnetic storms, with negative values indicating stronger disturbances.

-We use julia to download and plot the AE and Dst indices directly from their official site, WDC-C in Kyoto.
+We can use julia to download and plot the AE and Dst indices directly from their official site, WDC-C in Kyoto.

-• https://wdc.kugi.kyoto-u.ac.jp/aeasy/index.html
+https://wdc.kugi.kyoto-u.ac.jp/aeasy/index.html

-• https://wdc.kugi.kyoto-u.ac.jp/dstae/index.html / http://wdc.kugi.kyoto-u.ac.jp/dst_final/201503
+https://wdc.kugi.kyoto-u.ac.jp/dstae/index.html / http://wdc.kugi.kyoto-u.ac.jp/dst_final/201503

 First we register and download the data dependencies using the DataDeps package.